nic-dgl104-winter-2024/rrj-nazrinzuwair/README.md

   - [Tutorialspoint](https://www.tutorialspoint.com/lua/index.htm) - Tutorialspoint offers a detailed Lua tutorial covering various aspects of the language.
   - [Lua Learning](https://www.lualearning.org/) - Lua Learning organization provides interactive tutorials and resources for beginners and advanced learners alike.
   - [Codecademy](https://www.codecademy.com/learn/learn-lua) - Codecademy offers an interactive Lua course for learning through hands-on exercises and projects.

+### REFLECT ON SLACK NEW LANGUAGE RESPONSES

+I've had the opportunity to delve into the responses shared by fellow students this week, and it's been enlightening.
+While exploring Lua, I stumbled upon valuable insights shared by my peers, which deepened my understanding of the language.
+Moreover, I gained a comprehensive overview of other languages like Haskell and Processing through their posts.
+This process not only expanded my knowledge but also helped me identify additional resources beyond what I initially discovered.
+It's been a rewarding experience, and I look forward to further exploration.

 ## References